Title Fight: Hyperview and disbandment (2014–2018)

 In July 2014, the band announced on their Instagram account that they had signed to ANTI- and were in the process of recording a new album with producer Will Yip.
-On December 1, the band announced that their new album would be called Hyperview and was set to be released on February 3, 2015; a music video for the album's lead single, "Chlorine", was released via The Fader the same day.
+On December 1, the band announced that their new album would be called Hyperview and was set to be released on February 3, 2015.
+That day, a music video for the album's lead single, "Chlorine", was released via The Fader.
+On release day, the band held a record release show at Gallery of Sound in Wilkes-Barre, Pennsylvania.
+In mid March, the band toured the U.S. with support from Merchandise and Power Trip, touring alongside La Dispute with support from the Hotelier in the second half.
+Next month, the band toured across Europe with support from Milk Teeth, Cold World and Drug Church, and went on a full tour of the U.S. in later that year.

 Title Fight stopped touring by 2016, only playing a few select shows that year and 2017.
-While headlining Outbreak Festival in the UK on April 29, 2017 – in what would end up being the band's second-to-last show before going inactive – vocalist Ned Russin said, "If this is it, it’s been a wild and beautiful ride.
+While headlining Outbreak Festival in the UK in 2017 – in what would end up being the band's second-to-last show before going inactive – vocalist Ned Russin said, "If this is it, it’s been a wild and beautiful ride.
 Thank you so much.
 We’re Title Fight.
 See you on the other side."

-The band's final show was a benefit concert for their friend Aaron Warman, held on January 26, 2018 at the Revolution Bar & Music Hall in Amityville, New York, with Turnstile opening.
+The band's final show was a benefit concert for their friend Aaron Warman, held in early 2018 at the Revolution Bar & Music Hall in Amityville, New York, with Turnstile opening.

 Hiatus (2018–present)

 During the hiatus, Title Fight's social media accounts occasionally post updates with information regarding merchandise and the members' other projects.
 In September 2023, the band announced that some members started a record label, Purple Circle, to re-press Kingston.
 Ned Russin also said about Title Fight's inactivity, "we've never said 'hiatus,' we've never said 'broken up,' ... 'the big breakup' is just something I do not care to be a part of, but it’s also something that doesn’t really exist anymore.
 There is a chance that any band will play again, no matter what."

+In 2017, Ned Russin started a solo project called Glitterer, which later expanded into a full band in 2024.
+Ben Russin took over as the drummer for Citizen in 2023, working on their album, Calling the Dogs.

+In 2026, Ned Russin, Rhoden and Moran played a short acoustic set of their older material for the wedding of Ben Russin, marking their first set together since 2018.